instance-id/relative_imports/README.md

 # relative_imports

 An IDE agnostic tool to automatically convert your projects dart/flutter imports to relative imports.

+If your IDE can perform "on-save" actions, macros, or hotkey triggered commands to the terminal with arguments, you should be able to automate on save, just as you would with dartfmt.

 Your import may go from something like this: